MechanicalRabbit/PostgresCatalog.jl/README.md

 # PostgresCatalog.jl

-*PostgresCatalog is a Julia library for introspecting and manipulating the structure of a Postgres database.*
+*PostgresCatalog is a Julia library for introspecting the structure of a Postgres database.*

 [![Build Status][travis-img]][travis-url]
 [![Code Coverage][codecov-img]][codecov-url]